'Asset Finance' - Lloyds Banking Group

 The work was iterative by nature and the development of the project run in Agile.
 OldWorld's UX design work was in advance and independent of this.
 Our work was designed for the 'end-state' and would then be reigned-in for MVP as per the business prerogative.

 "Evan is a talented and meticulous UX designer.
 His work is always well considered and to the highest quality.
 I enjoyed working with him at Lloyds Bank as he collaborated well in the team, had solid UX design and was always open to the challenges we faced.
 I'm sure he'll continue to do well and I wish him the very best for his future."

 This project was very satisfying as it was primarily professional peers - developers, a visual designer, and Evan at OldWorld covering the UX product design - working together to deliver and build a user-centric solution.
 Aspects of the project management were a reminder that design know-how, inherent thinking and practice, born of years of experience, were not necessarily universally understood.
 Challenges will likely always be faced even in otherwise smooth projects.

 OldWorld gained exposure to the developer-oriented practice - the 'Amigo session' - a method of collectively solving development problems around suggested design solutions.
-Occurring rarely, they allowed design and development skillsets to input on a suggested solution, where alternatives might need to be found for purposes of last-minute scope creep, MVP changes or back-end limitations emerging.
+Occurring rarely, they allowed design and development skillsets to input on a suggested solution, where alternatives might need to be found for purposes of last-minute scope creep, MVP changes, or back-end limitations, such as with micro-services, emerging.
 A tricky balancing act when designing for the user and not the system.

 From a design perspective - the working relationships with developers on the project was ideal, and sadly very rare.
 Exactly how professional design and development engagements of independent contractors coming together - hand-in-hand, should be - not via 'design-by-committee'.
 A job well done.